Lcbx/GdScript2All/README.md

 A tool for converting [Godot](https://github.com/godotengine/godot)'s GdScript to other languages (currently C# and c++) with features like type inference.
 Requires [Python installed](https://www.python.org/downloads/) (tested with 3.12.5).

 #### Editor addon
-Available from the Asset Lib tab in editor or alternatively [download as zip](https://github.com/Lcbx/GdScript2All/zipball/main/) and extract into your project.
+Available from the Asset Store tab in editor or alternatively [download as zip](https://github.com/Lcbx/GdScript2All/zipball/main/) and extract into your project.
 Enable in Project Settings->Plugins then you're set.
 To use, drag&drop files and folders from the FileSystem dock then click convert.
 <img style='height: 95%; width: 95%;' src="Screenshot.png">